swirlds-ryan/hedera-docs/tutorials/hello-world/create-fund-account.md

 #### Step 2: Obtain the balance of the account

-Use the `AccountBalanceQuery` method to obtain the tHBAR balance of your account.
+Use the `AccountBalanceQuery` method to obtain the Testnet HBAR balance of your account.

 ```javascript
     const accountBalance = await new AccountBalanceQuery()